YashikGarg/my_goosebump_collections/README.md

 So i made app that have all collections of Goosebumps Volume 1 and Give Yourself Goosebumps !!!!

-I divided books into two sections :- <br>
+I divided books into two sections :-

 ➡ Game Books<br>
 ➡ Story Books

 And I Try To Clone Google Play Book UI for this app!!

+Enjoy Reading 📖🤤🤤!!!!
 ___

 # 🛠⚙ Try On Your Own Mobile

-Download This - Click [Here](https://drive.google.com/file/d/17nOakoKATZJpmC_apcnj2SJBfiUM78VE/view?usp=sharing) To Download And Run This App On Your Mobile
+<b>Download This</b> - Click [Here](https://drive.google.com/file/d/17nOakoKATZJpmC_apcnj2SJBfiUM78VE/view?usp=sharing) To Download
+And Run This App On Your Mobile
 ___